 What do you need to apply for the course?

-You’ll need at least five GCSE’s at grade C or above including either English Language or English Literature at grade B.
+You’ll need at least five GCSE’s at grade C or above.
+GCSE grade 6 in English preferred.

 What are the key things you’ll learn?

 This course analyses key events in history including:

 - Origins of the English Civil War 1625-1642